GabrielFlores8227/Docker-Certified-Associate/README.md

 #### Networking Drivers

-Docker includes several built0in network drivers, knowns as 'Native Network Drivers'.
+Docker includes several built-in network drivers, referred to as 'Native Network Drivers', which implement the 'Container Networking Model (CNM)'.
+These drivers facilitate different networking configurations for containers.
+The primary network drivers are:
- (CNM)
-These network drivers implement the concept descrived in the 'Container Networking Model'.

-The 'Native Network Drivers' are host, bridge, overlay, MACVLAN, none.
-With `docker run`, you can choose a network driver by using `--net=<DRIVER>`
+- **Host**: Connects the container directly to the host's network stack, sharing the host's IP address.

+- **Bridge**: Creates a private internal network on the host, where containers connected to the same bridge can communicate.

+- **Overlay**: Enables communication between containers across multiple Docker hosts, forming a distributed network.

+- **MACVLAN**: Assigns a unique MAC address to each container, making them appear as physical devices on the network.

+- **None**: Disables all networking for the container, effectively isolating it.

 ##### The Host Network Driver

+The Host Network Driver allows containers to utilize the host's network stack directly, sharing the same network namespace as the host.
+This configuration bypasses the isolation provided by Docker's default bridge network, enabling containers to use the host's IP address and port range.
+Consequently, no two containers can use the same port simultaneously.
+This driver simplifies networking setup and improves performance by reducing overhead, making it ideal for scenarios where low-latency communication is crucial and only a few containers are running on a single host.
+However, it also increases security risks since all containers share the host's network namespace.

 <img width="600" src="https://github.com/GabrielFlores8227/Docker-Certified-Associate/blob/main/.assets/glgscpmrqrlm.png">

-The Host Network Driver allows containers to use the host's network stack directly.

-- Containers use the host's networking resources directly.

-- No sandboxes, all containers on the host using the host driver share the same network namespace.

-- No two containers can use the same port(s).

-- Simple and easy setup, one or only few containers on a single host.

 ##### The Bridge Network Driver

+The Bridge Network Driver uses Linux bridge networks to provide connectivity between containers on the same host.
+This is the default driver for containers not running in a swarm.
+It creates a Linux bridge for each Docker network and establishes a default bridge network named bridge0.
+Containers automatically connect to this default bridge if no other network is specified.
+The bridge network driver offers isolated networking among containers on a single host, making it suitable for standard applications where container-to-container communication is required without exposing them to the host's network directly.

 <img width="600" src="https://github.com/GabrielFlores8227/Docker-Certified-Associate/blob/main/.assets/nfzcchkupzbb.png">

-The Bridge Network Driver uses Linux bridge networks to provide connectivity between containers on the same host.

-- This is the default driver for containers running on a single host (i.e., not in a swarm).

-- Creates a Linux Bridge for each Docker network.

-- Creates a default Linux bridge network called `bridge0`.
-Containers automatically connect to this if no other network is specified.

-- Isolated networking among containers on a single host.

 ##### The Overlay Network Driver

+The Overlay Network Driver facilitates seamless communication between containers across multiple Docker hosts, primarily within Docker swarm environments.
+It employs a VXLAN data plane, enabling transparent routing of data between hosts within the swarm while abstracting the underlying network infrastructure (underlay) from the containers.
+This driver automatically sets up network interfaces, bridges, and other necessary components on each host within the swarm, simplifying the networking setup process.
+It enables effortless networking between containers within a Docker swarm, ensuring they can communicate seamlessly irrespective of their physical host, crucial for distributed applications such as microservices architectures or high availability setups.

 <img width="600" src="https://github.com/GabrielFlores8227/Docker-Certified-Associate/blob/main/.assets/znzxlgsftsnd.png">

-The Overlay Network Driver provides connectivity between containers across multiple Docker hosts, i.e. with Docker swarm.

-- Uses a VXLAN data plane, which allows the underlying network infrastructure (underlay) to route data between hosts in a way that is transparent to the containers themselves.

-- Automatically configures network interfaces, bridges, etc. on each host as needed.

-- Networking between containers in a swarm.

 ##### The MACVLAN Network Driver

+The MACVLAN Network Driver offers a lightweight approach by directly connecting container interfaces to host interfaces.
+It associates with Linux interfaces directly instead of utilizing a bridge interface, offering less overhead and latency.
+However, configuration is more complex, and there's a stronger dependency between MACVLAN and the external network.
+It's ideal for scenarios requiring extremely low latency or containers with IP addresses in the external subnet.

 <img width="600" src="https://github.com/GabrielFlores8227/Docker-Certified-Associate/blob/main/.assets/mnkkmqnzbopk.png">

-The MACVLAN Network Driver offers a more lightweight implementation by connecting container interfaces directly to host interfaces.

-- Uses direct association with Linux interfaces instead of a bridge interface.

-- Harder to confoigure and greater dependency between MACVLAN and external network.

-- More lightweight and less latency.

-- When there is a need for extremely low latency, or a need for containers with IP addresses in the external subnet.

 ##### The None Network Driver

+The None Network Driver provides complete isolation for containers without any networking implementation.
+Containers using this driver are entirely isolated from both other containers and the host.
+Manual setup is required if networking is desired with the None driver.
+Although it creates separate networking namespaces for each container, no interfaces or endpoints are established.
+This driver is suitable when container networking is unnecessary or when custom networking setup is preferred.

 <img width="600" src="https://github.com/GabrielFlores8227/Docker-Certified-Associate/blob/main/.assets/feveisqnojhu.png">

-The None Network Driver does not provide any networking implementation.

-- Container is completely isolated from other containers and the host.

-- If you want networking with the None driver, you must set everything up manually.

-- None does create a separate networking namespace for each container, but no interfaces or endpoints.

-- When there is no need for container networking or you want to set all of the networking up yourself.